namezhenzhang/namezhenzhang.github.io/_pages/about.md

 # About me

 I am a senior student from the Department of Physics, Tsinghua University.
 I am a member of [THUNLP](http://nlp.csai.tsinghua.edu.cn/) supervised by [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).
-In the summer of 2022, I conducted research under Professor [Xin Wang](https://eric-xw.github.io/) at UCSC.
+In the summer of 2022, I conducted research under Professor [Xin Eric Wang](https://eric-xw.github.io/) at UCSC.

 Recently, I’m applying for Ph.D. programs.